Skip to main content

 About

-THE HOUSE OF THE DEAD 2: Remake is a multiplayer survival shooter game with a horror theme.
+THE HOUSE OF THE DEAD 2: Remake is a single player and multiplayer survival shooter game with horror and violence themes.
 It was developed by MegaPixel Studio S. A. and was released on August 7, 2025.
 It received neutral reviews from both critics and players.

 Skip User Reviews